-Goal: To support the revitalization of First Nations’ stewardship of ecology, culture, and protected areas.
+Support First Nations’ stewardship of terrestrial and marine ecosystems, culture, and protected areas.

-- In collaboration with First Nations and funders, develop a long-term plan for the intergenerational sustainability of the endowment fund.
+- Collaborate with First Nations and funders to develop a long-term plan for the intergenerational sustainability of the Foundation.

-- Explore new opportunities in support of First Nations’ efforts to secure diversified, self-determined, and sustainable sources of revenue to build resilient Indigenous-led stewardship which may include increasing endowed funds in the Foundation.
+- Explore new opportunities in support of First Nations’ efforts to secure diversified, self-determined, and sustainable sources of revenue to build resilient Indigenous-led stewardship programs.

-Goal: To partner with First Nations to proactively facilitate the sharing of knowledge, lessons learned, strategies, and outcomes.
+Partner with First Nations to proactively facilitate the sharing of knowledge.

 - Demonstrate how Coast Funds’ project investments are strengthening well-being on local and regional scales by analysing and publishing environmental, social, economic, and cultural outcomes.

-- Proactively share project stories and well-being outcomes to facilitate peer mentoring and knowledge sharing, and to empower First Nations.
+- Collaborate with First Nations to share their project stories and well-being outcomes, facilitate peer mentoring and knowledge sharing, and celebrate First Nations’ successes.